Interests and current work

 We are living in tumultuous times.
 Societies and environments are changing at unprecedented rates.
 Agricultural production and research must be adapted to maintain the fullfilment of our most basic human need, access to food for living a healthy and productive life (see IFPRI vision 2020).
 According to the FAO, half of global child deaths result from hunger, two billion people are food-insecure and 820 million people are chronically malnourished today (FAO 2019 PDF 9.2MB).
 In a civilized world community this is unacceptable.
 Natural science is a treasure trove of solutions.
-Having been educated in practical farming, agronomy, environmental physics and plant ecology I see it as my obligation to contribute in developing solutions for sustainable plant production.
+Having been educated in practical farming, agronomy, environmental physics and plant ecology I see it as my obligation to contribute to developing solutions for sustainable plant production.
 Transitioning from “science for people” to “science with people” is a necessary requirement to make these solutions effective and socio-cultural sustainable.
 Transdisciplinary research approaches must be developed to reach this goal.
 Together with 11 plant physiologists I recently published a review article on linking integrative plant physiology with agronomy to sustain future food production applying transdisciplinary research principles.
-My most recent work focussed on developing a transdisciplinary research framework for studying imagined social ecologies among rural African farmers bridging natural science with the humanities.
-It is currently under review.
-Applying the concepts of both publications is my current research interest and I am seeking opportunities for implementing them in the near future.
+I also developed a transdisciplinary research framework for studying imagined social ecologies among rural African farmers bridging natural science with the humanities.
+My most recent work concentrated on developing a decision framework for balancing humanitarian needs against wetland conservation.
+It is based on 16 years of experience in East-African wetland research and integration at the science-policy interface.
+Applying the concepts of these three frameworks is my current research interest and I am seeking opportunities for implementing them in the near future.

 I collected my first research experience in 1984 as a field worker on a reconstructed ancient rainwater harvesting farm.
 The system was studied from different disciplinary view-angles including botany, archeology, agronomy, cultural history, soil science, geology, hydrology and meteorology.
 The operating principles of the farm could only be fully understood by integrating the findings of these disciplines.
 I am interested in integrated studies since then.
 I actively worked in different disciplines encompassing irrigation engineering and scheduling, limnology, plant ecology, agrometeorology, international agriculture, forest ecology, and agroecology .
 I apply modelling techniques to formulate research hypotheses and to understand functional aspects of agroecological systems.
 This includes assessing options for model fusion, scaling studies, and pattern analyses.
 Modelling human and hydrological effects on the agroecology of East-African wetlands, understanding the evolution of soil-vegetation-atmosphere patterns in the Rur valley of Germany, and quantifying hybrid performance in rapeseed breeding were my recent research activities.